nyc-crh/site/content/topics/who-governs-schools/community-control/_index.md

 graphicTitle: 1966-1970; Community control demonstration districts
 graphicImg: community-control-graphic.jpg
 graphicImgAlt: Diagram showing the relationship between voters, governing board for a neighborhood, and the school system as part of an experiment
+graphicImgCaption:
+graphicImgDescr: >
+ Diagram titled “Who governs (some) NYC schools?
+1966-1970: Community Control Demonstration Districts.”
+In the city’s three community control demonstration districts, parents and voters elect the members of their local district’s governing board.
+(Parents who were not eligible to vote in other elections could vote in school board elections).
+The board has authority to hire a district superintendent, principals, and teachers, who taught the students in the schools in the demonstration district.
 graphicTitle2:
 graphicImg2:
 graphicImgAlt2:
+graphicImgCaption2:
+graphicImgDescr2:
 draft: false
 featured: community-control-march.jpg
 featuredAlt: Black education advocates march over the Brooklyn Bridge together, arms linked.
 A large sign reads &quot;Self-Determination for Black Communities, Youth Against War & Fascism&quot;